ICTQual Level 4 Diploma in Telecom Engineering 120 Credits – One Year

 This route is ideal for learners who are new to the Telecom field and do not have prior work experience.
 The process is as follows:

-- Admission: The candidate enrolls in the program at an ICTQual Approved Training Centre.
+- Admission: The learner enrolls in the program at an ICTQual Approved Training Centre.

 - Training: The learner undergoes formal training, covering all the essential study units.
 Training will include both theoretical instruction and practical activities.